 On December 31st, we had three reasons to celebrate.
 In addition to the new year, it was my host sister’s birthday.
 On top of that, my other host-sister made a surprise visit, after spending the last three years in Venezuela.
 There are a lot of things that are challenging about life in the Peace Corps... having these girls for host sisters is not one of those things.

 Several of my friends had parents visiting from the States.
-Having enjoyed my folks company, it was nice to get to know the families, and to see what kind of tree those apples fell from.
+Having enjoyed the company of my folks, it was nice to get to know my friends' families, and to see what kind of tree those apples fell from.

 We might have overdosed on La Troja**, if such a thing is possible.
 But in the words of the great urban poets, Chingy and Tyrese , “Everytime I try to leave something keeps pullin’ me back.”